 Find a Note Taking Method that Works for You

-As a successful student you know how important note taking is.
+As a successful student, you know how important note-taking is.
 Whether you already have a solid method that works for you or you are looking for a better way to stay organized, here are some considerations.
-Some of the top rated note taking apps are Notability, OneNote, Evernote, and Goodnotes.
-All have their strengths, but the common theme is being about to elevate your note taking beyond the pen and paper.
+Some of the top-rated note-taking apps are Notability, OneNote, Evernote, and Goodnotes.
+All have their strengths, but the common theme is about to elevate your note-taking beyond the pen and paper.
 Functionality such as adding pictures and links combined with your own handwriting make for a consolidated and personalized experience.

 Start Building Your Professional Network

 While residencies may be years away, it’s never too early to start building a professional network.
 First-year students can start by getting to know their professors and doctors they meet during clinical rotations.
 Trinity prides itself on our small class sizes and individualized teaching approach.
 This allows students to make connections with the students sitting next to them and their professors early on.
 Trinity’s professors encourage open communication and collaboration that fosters student success.